Rehoming Your Pet

 Surrendering your pet to the Everett Animal Shelter

 We accept owner-surrendered pets by appointment only, from residents living in the following jurisdictions: Everett, Unincorporated Snohomish County, Bothell, Brier, Gold Bar, Granite Falls, Index, Kirkland, Lake Stevens, Lynnwood, Marysville, Mill Creek, Monroe, Snohomish, Stanwood and Tulalip.
 If you live in another jurisdiction, please contact a shelter or rescue group in your area.
 We are unable to accept owned or stray pets from outside of these areas.

 Pets released to the Everett Animal Shelter will become the property of the City of Everett.
 Our staff and volunteers work hard to find homes for all healthy and behaviorally sound animals.
-We do not have time or space limits, but we cannot make any guarantees that we can place an animal.
+We do not have time or space limits, but we cannot make any guarantees that we will be able to place your pet.

 To make an appointment, please submit an online owner surrender form.
-An EAS staff member will contact you within 72 hours to discuss your options and answer any questions you may have.
+A staff member will contact you within 72 hours to discuss your options and answer any questions you may have.
 Please complete one form for each pet over 6 months of age.